Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-Specialty-SCS-C02-Practice-Tests-Exams-Question/README.md

 ![Question 17](images/question17.jpg)

-- [ ] Move the logs:CreateLogGroup action to the second Allow statement.
+- [ ] Move the `logs:CreateLogGroup` action to the second Allow statement.
-- [ ] Add the logs:PutDestination action to the second Allow statement.
+- [ ] Add the `logs:PutDestination` action to the second Allow statement.
-- [ ] Add the logs:GetLogEvents action to the second Allow statement.
+- [ ] Add the `logs:GetLogEvents` action to the second Allow statement.
-- [x] Add the logs:GetLogEvents action to the second Allow statement.
+- [x] Add the `logs:CreateLogStream` action to the second Allow statement.

 **[⬆ Back to Top](#table-of-contents)**